CamBitter/bike-theft-deterrent-system.github.io/README.md

 If the middle button is pressed while the system is disarmed, the screen walks the user through enrolling a new fingerpint
 ![enroll_finger](images/enroll_finger.jpg)

+If the bottom button is pressed,the device shows the current GPS coordinates, and how much motion has occured since wake-up
 ![GPS_coordinates](images/GPS_coordinates.jpg)

-The device recognizing a test theft event
+The device also shows a threatening message when a theft event is detected
 ![alarm_activated](images/alarm_activated.jpg)

 ---